angelabier1/retsly-js-sdk/Readme.md

 ## Building Retsly Components

   Retsly components should be built using [component.io](https://github.com/component/component).
-  Components should follow the specific naming context retsly-`language`-`name`.
+  Components should follow the specific naming context retsly-`lang_prefix`-`name`.
 Add new components to the [wiki](https://github.com/Retsly/retsly-js-sdk/wiki/Component-List).
 This will allow anyone to install these components and include them into their source using require: